stanislavstoyanov99/Technical-University-Projects/README.md

-# Technician University Projects
+# Technical University of Sofia Projects
-# <p align="center">Courses from the Informatics and Software Science program in Technician University<p>
+# <p align="center">Courses from the Informatics and Software Science program in Technical University of Sofia<p>

 <a href="https://tu-sofia.bg/" rel="Courses">  ![Technician University logo][logo] <a/>